Sonnet 586

 You cannot force a fancy on my mind;

-Truth is the glass that shows reality.
+Truth is the glass that shows reality,

 There still remains one actuality.

-All human trust is subject to a gloss
+All human fancy is subject to gloss

-That’s oft by act or accident contrived,
+That’s oft by will or happenstance contrived,

 Through wit alone are misperceptions tossed